Ranks Based on Strong Amalgamation Fraisse Classes: Introduction

-This paper is organized as follows: In Section \ref{Sect_Prelim}, we discuss the notation used in the paper and cover some basic definitions.
-In Section \ref{Sect_ATFC}, we discuss the relevant concepts surrounding \fraisse classes.
+This paper is organized as follows: In Section \ref{Sect_Prelim}, we introduce the notation used in the paper and cover some basic definitions.
+In Section \ref{Sect_ATFC}, we discuss the relevant concepts surrounding \algtriv \fraisse classes.
 Primarily, we discuss the notion of free superposition, which formalizes the idea of ``independent copies'' of a \fraisse class.
 In Section \ref{Sect_Config}, we study the notion of configurations, which formalizes the idea of ``coding'' a \fraisse class into a partial type.
-In Section \ref{Sect_Ranks}, we define and examine $\KK$-ranks for various algebraically trivial \fraisse classes, $\KK$.
+In Section \ref{Sect_DividingLines}, we connect the work in this paper back to the dividing lines considered in \cite{gh}.
+In particular, we discuss an interesting generalization of a few results from that paper.
+In Section \ref{Sect_Ranks}, we define and examine $\KK$-ranks for various \algtriv \fraisse classes, $\KK$.
 In Subsection \ref{Subsect_LOR}, we study $\KK$-rank where $\KK$ is the class of all finite linear orders, in Subsection \ref{Subsect_EQR}, we study $\KK$-rank where $\KK$ is the class of all finite sets with a single equivalence relation, and in Subsection \ref{Subsect_GR}, we study $\KK$-rank where $\KK$ is the class of all finite graphs.
-We study each of these $\KK$-ranks for types in the theory of the random graph in Subsection \ref{Subsect_RandGraph}.
-Finally, in Section \ref{Sect_DividingLines}, we connect the work in this paper back to the dividing lines considered in \cite{gh}.
-In particular, we discuss an interesting generalization of a few results from that paper.
+We study each of these $\KK$-ranks for types in the theory of the random graph in Subsection \ref{Subsect_RandGraph} and, in Subsection \ref{Subsect_RankDivide}, we explore the additivity of some ranks in theories without the independence property.
+Finally, in Section \ref{Sect_Conclusion}, we discuss some interesting open problems.